-In this problem, students are provided with a formula which shows the approximate relationship between the number of steps taken every minute and the pace length.

-Students are given a table showing number of paces per minute and pace length and they are asked to use the formula to fill in the missing numbers in the table.
+In this problem, students are provided with a formula which shows the approximate relationship between the number of steps taken every minute and the pace length in metres.
+Students are asked to use this formula to fill in the missing numbers in the table, which shows different numbers of paces per minute and their corresponding pace lengths in metres.